-Example 4: Father's will creates a testamentary trust to pay income to Son for his life, and on his death to pay the remainder to Son's descendants then living, by representation.
+35 Example 4: Father's will creates a testamentary trust to pay income to Son 36 for his life, and on his death to pay the remainder to Son's descendants then living, by representation.
 If Son disclaims his life income interest in the trust, the remainder will immediately become possessory in the son's descendants determined as of Father's death, just as if Son actually had not survived.
 It is immaterial under the statute that the actual situation at Son's death might be different with different descendants entitled to the remainder.

-This result is common to all modern disclaimer statutes, and is generally regarded as necessary to provide a clear rule.
-As such, similar provisions have been rigorously applied (Matter of Gilbert, 156 Misc.2d 379, 592 N.Y.S.2d 224 (1992), Matter of Thomson, 642 N.Y.S.2d 32 (1996)).
+6 This result is common to all modern disclaimer statutes, and is generally 7 regarded as necessary to provide a clear rule.
+As such, similar provisions have been 8 rigorously applied (Matter of Gilbert, 156 Misc.2d 379, 592 N.Y.S.2d 224 (1992), 9 Matter of Thomson, 642 N.Y.S.2d 32 (1996)).
+Because the default rules of 10 paragraphs (2) and (3) are subject to paragraph (4), there can be no argument in 11 Example 4 that the disclaimer results in Son's descendants taking his life income 12 interest.